1. My Tours

-Depending on the trip there is a very different ratio of on- and off-road, you will find a corresponding label in every tour description.
-The nature of back roads and especially off-road trails is subject to the influence of the forces of nature, and thus to constant change.
-Heavy precipitation, storms and natural erosion can make otherwise easily navigable roads impassable.
-Dried-out river beds can fill up quickly and unpredictably, while smaller rivers that are otherwise effortlessly waded through can become impassable for a short time after heavy rainfall.
-Since we can neither influence the weather nor take unnecessary risks, the tour guide can change the tour schedule at short notice according to the circumstances.
-Of course, this also applies to damage, injuries, illnesses, political crises, official arbitrariness and other imponderables that can lead to the tour being canceled in an extreme emergency.
-The routes are always chosen so that they can be mastered by any trained and ambitious driver.
-Our goal is to reach all stage points safely and to the complete satisfaction of all fellow travelers.
-With regard to the special characteristics of our expedition trips and the associated risks and the necessary protective measures, which are not excluded despite careful supervision, we explicitly refer to our risk information.
+Depending on the tour, there is a very different ratio of on- and off-road.
+The nature of side roads and especially off-road routes is subject to the influence of the forces of nature and is therefore subject to constant change.
+Heavy rainfall, storms and natural erosion can make otherwise easily navigable roads impassable.
+Dried out river beds can fill up quickly and unpredictably, while smaller rivers that are otherwise effortlessly waded through can become impassable for a short time after heavy rainfall.
+Since I can neither influence the weather nor take unnecessary risks, I change the actual plan of the tour at short notice if necessary; there are always several roads leading to Rome.
+Of course, this also applies to damage, injuries, illnesses, political crises, official arbitrariness and other imponderables, which in extreme cases can lead to the tour being canceled.
+My routes are always chosen in such a way that they can be mastered by any trained and ambitious driver.
+Basically, all stages should also be able to be reached safely and to the complete satisfaction of any fellow travelers.
+With regard to the peculiarities of my expedition trips and the associated risks as well as necessary precautionary measures, which are not always calculable despite all care, I expressly refer to my risk instruction.